MBB-team/VBA-toolbox/_wiki/BMS-for-group-studies.md

 $$ p(m\mid y_1,\dots,y_n )\propto p(y_1,\dots,y_n\mid m)p(m)= p(y_1\mid m)\dots p(y_n\mid m)p(m) $$

 Thus, FFX-BMS simply proceeds as follows:
-- for each subject, invert each model and get the corresponding (log-) model evidence
+- for each subject, invert each model and get the corresponding (log-) model evidence,
-- sum the log-evidences over subjects (cf. equation above)
+- sum the log-evidences over subjects (cf. equation above),
 - compare models as usual (i.e. [as in a single-subject study]({{ site.baseurl }}/wiki/Bayesian-modelling-introduction)) based upon summed log-evidences.

 > FFX-BMS is valid whenever one may safely assume that the group of subjects is homogeneous (i.e., subjects are best described by the same model $$m$$).